What to Plant in a Victory Garden

 Here are a few first steps to do right now:

-• Choose a location that gets 6 to 8 hours of sun a day.
+• Choose a location that gets 6 to 8 hours of sun daily.
 This should be away from trees, structures, and plants that cause shade.
-You may wish to monitor your sunlight for the day to ensure it’s sunny enough.
+You may wish to monitor the sunlight during the day to ensure it’s sunny enough.

 • Plan your vegetable garden layout!
 For best results, put each plant in its proper place.
 If you need help, try our the Almanac Garden Planner—free for 7 days!

 • Order seeds.
 Catalog companies are usually the cheapest source for seeds, plants, and supplies.
-Order as soon as possible.
-Seed companies are experiencing high demand and it may take longer than usual to get your seeds.
 See 40+ garden seed catalog companies.

 • Amend your soil with 3 to 4 inches of organic matter, such as compost or aged manure; this will feed the soil so it has nutrients for the plants.